Visiting Glacier National Park In The Winter

 HAT: A snug winter hat is a no-brainer in winter conditions.
 Get your ears covered!

-NECK GAITER/ BALACLAVA: Our second day in the park, the temperatures dropped 10 degrees, and putting on my neck gaiter from United By Blue helped considerably to keep me warm.
+NECK GAITER/ BALACLAVA: Our second day in the park, the temperatures dropped to 10 degrees, and putting on my neck gaiter helped considerably to keep me warm.
 The only part of my body exposed was my face, and I would pull it up when I needed it.
 You could also opt for a balaclava like this for full-face coverage.
 An excellent choice for kids!

 WHAT TO PACK FOR GLACIER NATIONAL PARK IN THE WINTER